-- When handling heavy objects or accessories during removal or installation, ensure they are secure and stable.
-Restrict unauthorized individuals from accessing the area where such items are stored. - Refrain from lubricating or mechanically adjusting the excavator when the engine is active, even if the excavator is not operating.
+- When handling heavy objects or accessories during removal or installation, ensure they are placed in a secure and stable location.
+Restrict unauthorized individuals from accessing the area where such items are stored. - Refrain from lubricating or mechanically adjusting the excavator when the engine is active even though the excavator is not operating.
 If maintenance must be carried out, use at least two operators.
-One should be seated in the driver's seat, prepared to promptly shutdown the engine if necessary.
-Do not touch the control rods/joysticks.
-The other person performing maintenance should stay clear of moving parts. - Salt, potassium chloride, ammonium sulfate, potassium sulfate, and lime superphosphate can damage the track.
-If any such substances stick to the track, clean it immediately with water. - If the excavator will not be used for a prolonged period (three months or longer), disassemble the rubber tracks and store them away from direct sunlight or rain.
-You can also cover them completely with water-repellent canvas.
+One should be seated in the driver's seat, prepared to promptly shut down the engine if required.
+The one in the driver's seat should never touch the control rods/joysticks.
+The other person performing maintenance should stay clear of moving parts. - The salt, potassium chloride, ammonium sulfate, potassium sulfate and lime superphosphate can damage the track.
+If any such substances stick to the track, clean immediately with water. - If the excavator will not be used for a prolonged period (three months or longer), disassemble the rubber tracks and store them away from direct sunlight or rain.
+Or completely cover them with water-repellent canvas.